kiron1/bazel-compile-commands/documentation.md

 further calls to bazel-compile-commands without arguments behaves the same as if the arguments are provided.

 If a .bazelccrc file aready exists this file will be updated.
-When no surch file exists, a new file in the current Bazel workspace will be created.
+When no such file exists, a new file in the current Bazel workspace will be created.

 **TARGETS**